Anomaly inflow and $p$-form gauge theories: Introduction and summary

 The point is that, in the presence of the anomaly of the worldvolume theory, the Dirac quantization condition is modified.
 We denote the partition function of the bulk invertible field theory on $Y$ as \beq \CZ(Y)= \exp(2\pi \i \CA (Y) ). \eeq We call $\CA$ as the anomaly of the boundary theory.
 Then the consistency of the brane requires the modified Dirac quantization condition given by\footnote{ Throughout the paper we assume that the normal bundle to the brane is trivial.
 The following discussion may require modifications or refinements in the presence of a nontrivial normal bundle, as already known in the case of M5-branes~\cite{Freed:1998tg}. } \beq \int_Y F_{d+1} + \CA(Y) \in \BZ. \eeq This implies that the integral $\int_Y F_{d+1}$ is not necessarily an integer, but its fractional part is controlled by the anomaly of the worldvolume theory.

 One of the consequences of the above formula is as follows.
 Suppose that $Y$ is a boundary of a $d+2$ dimensional manifold $Z$.
 The anomaly polynomial $\CI$ is defined as $ \CA(\partial Z) = \int_Z \CI$.
-Then the above equation implies the modified Bianchi identity \beq \d F_{d+1} + \CI =0. \eeq This equation reproduces some supergravity equations such as $\d F_5 = F_3 \wedge H_3 $ in Type IIB supergravity and $\d F_7 = \frac{1}{2} F_4 \wedge F_4 - I_8$ in 11-dimensional supergravity, where $I_8$ is a polynomial of the Riemann curvature.
-Notice that worldvolume fermions do not contribute to terms like $F_3 \wedge H_3 $ and $\frac{1}{2} F_4 \wedge F_4$, so it is essential to incorporate the anomalies of $p$-form fields under higher form symmetries, or equivalently the Green-Schwarz contributions.
+Then the above equation implies the modified Bianchi identity \beq \d F_{d+1} + \CI =0. \eeq This equation reproduces some supergravity equations such as $\d F_5 = F_3 \wedge H_3 $ in Type IIB supergravity and $\d F_7 = \frac{1}{2} F_4 \wedge F_4 - I_8$ in 11-dimensional supergravity, where $I_8$ is a polynomial of the Riemann curvature.\footnote{ $I_8$ of the 11-dimensional supergravity was determined in this way in an early paper on M-theory \cite{Duff:1995wd}. } Notice that worldvolume fermions do not contribute to terms like $F_3 \wedge H_3 $ and $\frac{1}{2} F_4 \wedge F_4$, so it is essential to incorporate the anomalies of $p$-form fields under higher form symmetries, or equivalently the Green-Schwarz contributions.

 The modified Bianchi identity depends only on the perturbative anomaly.
 As explicit examples which require nonperturbative treatment, we can consider O-planes in string theory, orbifolds in M-theory, and S-folds in F-theory.
 If we take a submanifold which surrounds such singularities, we get real projective spaces $\mathbb{RP}^{d+1}$ and lens spaces $S^{d+1}/\BZ_k$.
 For simplicity we consider cases in which $d$ is even.
 As $H^{i}(S^{d+1}/\BZ_k,\BZ)$ for $0<i<d+1$ is torsion, the topology of the background $(d-p-2)$-form field $C$ is controlled by a torsion group $H^{d-p-1}(S^{d+1}/\BZ_k,\BZ)$.
 This means that the computation of the anomaly requires a careful analysis than the perturbative one discussed above.
 More concretely, \begin{itemize} \item We perform this analysis and and confirm that the condition \eqref{eq:AFcondition} is satisfied for O$q$-planes with $q \geq 2$, as an extension of the work \cite{Tachikawa:2018njr}; \item we compute the fractional charge of the M-theory orbifold $\BR^3 \times \BR^8/\BZ_k$ in this manner and reproduce the result of \cite{Bergman:2009zh,Aharony:2009fc}; \item and we confirm the condition \eqref{eq:AFcondition} for the case of S-folds in F-theory~\cite{Garcia-Etxebarria:2015wns,Aharony:2016kai} by computing the anomaly of the $\SL(2,\BZ)$ duality group of Maxwell theory. \end{itemize} All the results of our detailed computations show perfect consistency with known results in the literature, computed using various string dualities.